Science Communication: Masterclass

 - Scientific literacy and public understanding

 - Face-to-face, media and online methods of engaging with the public

-- Show, tell or pitch - During an interactive session, delegates will have an opportunity to present creative ideas, products and examples, either from their own organisation and workplace or based on their time within At-Bristol.
+- Show, tell or pitch - During an interactive session, delegates will have an opportunity to present creative ideas, products and examples, either from their own organisation and workplace or based on their time within We The Curious.
 This will be followed by five minutes for questions and feedback from your peers and tutors.
 Delegates are provided with further information to prepare for this activity when registering for the Masterclass.

 Interactive parallel sessions